Why live in Japan as a foreigner?

 Come experience Asia like never before.

-If you’ve never been to Japan prior to joining Interac, the initial orientation and training is commonly very significant when it comes to making your first friends in the country.
-What make the friendships so strong between ALTs are the shared experiences they have.
+If you’ve never been to Japan before joining Interac, the initial orientation and training are commonly very significant when it comes to making your first friends in the country.
+What makes the friendships so strong between ALTs are the shared experiences they have.

 Your time as an ALT will be the perfect opportunity to not only experience living in Japan, but to constantly meet many new and interesting people from around the world.